 January Best Hiking and Snowshoeing Trails South of Whistler

 If you would rather get out hiking on foot rather than snowshoes then you have to drive south 45 minutes to Squamish.
 The cluster of three breathtaking trails in the and kShannon Falls Provincial Park are amazing, and astonishingly hike friendly year-round. (with the exception of very snowy weeks in the winter).

-The Upper Shannon Falls trail is featured in the May edition of Whistler's Ultimate Hiking Magazine.
+The Upper Shannon Falls trail is a great trail to try in January and snowshoes are rarely needed.
 Though a continuously steep trail, you gain 450 metres in 3.5k, it is so sheltered in deep forest as to remain possible to hike even in January.
 Shannon Falls (the lower falls) are spectacular and just a short walk from the parking lot/trailhead of Shannon Falls Provincial Park.
 The very famous and popular Stawamus Chief trail leads to that massive mountain of rock that towers over Squamish and is a rock climbing paradise as well as a beautiful hiking destination.

 Another 45 minutes down the highway from Squamish towards Vancouver leads you to an amazing year-round hiking trail through an amazingly huge coastal forest to some breathtaking views of Vancouver.
 This is the magnificent Lighthouse Park.
-Featured on the cover of Vancouver's Ultimate Hiking Magazine in May 2012, this gorgeous park is a convenient and easy pit stop on the way to or from Vancouver and Whistler.
+This gorgeous park is a convenient and easy pit stop on the way to or from Vancouver and Whistler.
 Take a look at the Best Sights Between Vancouver and Whistler for more great sights not to miss on the beautiful Sea to Sky Highway between Whistler and Vancouver.